Flesh and Blood (Roxy Music album)

-Flesh and Blood (stylized as Flesh + Blood) is the seventh studio album by English rock band Roxy Music, released on 23 May 1980 by E.G. Records, it was an immediate commercial success peaking at No. 1 in the UK for one week in June and then returned to the summit in August for another three weeks, in total spending 60 weeks on the albums chart in the United Kingdom.
+Flesh and Blood (stylised as Flesh + Blood) is the seventh studio album by the English rock band Roxy Music, released on 23 May 1980 by E.G. Records.
+It was an immediate commercial success peaking at No. 1 in the UK for one week in June and then returned to the summit in August for another three weeks, in total spending 60 weeks on the albums chart in the United Kingdom.
 The album also peaked at No. 35 in the United States and No. 10 in Australia.

 The album was preceded by the single "Over You", a No. 5 UK hit that also provided the band with a rare US chart entry at No. 80.
 Two more hit singles followed: "Oh Yeah" (UK No. 5) and "Same Old Scene" (UK No. 12, AUS No. 35).
 Flesh + Blood also included two cover versions: the Byrds' "Eight Miles High" and Wilson Pickett's "In the Midnight Hour".
 The latter was released as a single in some territories.
 In addition, the album's title track along with the aforementioned "Over You" and "Eight Miles High" peaked at No. 46 on the Billboard dance charts.

 The album was the band's first without drummer Paul Thompson, whose departure reduced Roxy Music to a core trio of singer Bryan Ferry, saxophonist Andy Mackay and guitarist Phil Manzanera, augmented by session musicians.

 Cover artwork

 The album cover was conceived by Peter Saville and photographed by Neil Kirk.
-It features three young women holding javelins (two are on the front cover, one is on the back).
+It features three young women holding javelins (two are on the front cover, one is on the back; the tip of her javelin extends through to the front cover).
 Saville worked with no input from Ferry or the rest of the band, but continued the tradition for Roxy Music albums to feature images of women on the cover artwork.
-The front cover models are Aimee Stephenson (at the front, died in 2002) and Shelley Mann; the model on the back cover is Roslyn Bolton (her modelling name was Ashley).
-Stephenson can also be seen in a Levi's Route 66 commercial of 1976.
+The model on the back cover is Roslyn Bolton (her modelling name was Ashley).
+The front cover models are Aimee Stephenson (at the front, died in 2002) and an unknown 18-year-old model, whom Bolton remembered years later as being named "Rachel"; Stephenson can also be seen in a 1976 Levi's Route 66 commercial.